Chiseled with a rare type of decor on the base, and with two Islamic inscriptions.

 This example

-A third example in this style.
+The third example in this style.
 This one is simpler and more humble in execution than the preceding pieces.
-The wide blade is of typical Indian talwar form, with a moderate curve, two narrow grooves on each side and an edge bevel that starts a few centimeter from the hilt.
+The wide blade is of typical Indian talwar form, with a moderate curve, two narrow grooves on each side, and an edge bevel that starts a few centimeters from the hilt.

 Like with the others, the Mamluk style blade decor only features on the right side of the blade.